woosal1337/blog/web-app/source/_posts/print.md

 l.i.n.u.x
 ```

-- `*` before the strings helps you to seperate each character of the string to
+- `*` before the strings helps you to separate each character of the string to
-mutliple inputted characters, which makes the process easier. however, keep in
+multiple inputted characters, which makes the process easier. however, keep in
 your mind that it used only for `string` type of values.

-feel free to contribute to the articles at [github](https://github.com/woosal1337/blog/tree/main/web-app/source/_posts)
+Feel free to contribute to the articles on [Github](https://github.com/woosal1337/blog/tree/main/web-app/source/_posts).